-The suffix array has been introduced by Manber and Myers (Manber & Myers 1993) as a practical and memory-efficient replacement for the suffix tree in string matching applications.
+The Suffix Array has been introduced by Manber and Myers [30] as a practical and memory-efficient replacement for the suffix tree in string matching applications.
 The suffix array of a string s having length n is merely an array of these n integers that indicate the lexicographic order of non-empty suffixes of s.
 Its simplicity and compactness make it an extremely useful tool in modern text processing.
-Furthermore, the suffix array represents in an explicit way all the leaves of the suffix tree, while it omits internal nodes and outgoing edges.
+Furthermore, the Suffix Array represents in an explicit way all the leaves of the suffix tree, while it omits internal nodes and outgoing edges.

-Authors in (Nong et al. 2009) introduce a linear time and space suffix array construction algorithm, which is novel because of the LMS substrings used for the problem reduction and the pure induced sorting used to propagate the order of suffixes as well as that of LMS substrings.
+Authors in [32] introduce a linear time and space suffix array construction algorithm, which is novel because of the LMS-substrings used for the problem reduction and the pure induced-sorting used to propagate the order of suffixes as well as that of LMS-substrings.

-Definition 1 The suffix array of a string S of length n is an array A containing a permutation of the interval [O, n], such that SA[i - 1] < lex SA[i] for all $i \in [1, n]$.
+Definition 1 The Suffix Array of a string S of length n is an array A containing a permutation of the interval [O, n], such that $S{A[i-1]} <{lex} S{A[i]}$ for all $i \in [1, n]$ .